MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

    - Marshall JCM600
    - Marshall Silver Jubilee 2550/2555
    - Marshall Valvestate 8100
-     - Signal chain:
-       - `Normal / Boost ⊳ Master Volume`
-       - _The Master Volume circuit is optional, but I find that it adds some subtle saturation._
    - MESA/Boogie Mark I
      - _This circuit seems to be ever-changing as each model may have other features not present from others.
 I omitted the Graphic EQ/Gain Boost circuits for this one._
      - Should you want the Graphic EQ feature, use an external EQ plug-in (i.e. ReaEQ) to substitute as the Graphic EQ section of the amp.
 The following frequencies and bandwidth are: